Facebook Instagram Twitter Youtube

 By Eric Schlange

-Unless you plan to always ride by yourself, drafting is an essential skill for the cyclist–both indoors and out.
+Unless you plan to always ride alone, drafting is an essential skill for the cyclist – both indoors and out.
 Here’s everything you need to know about drafting in Zwift.

 Why Draft?